eduMFA/eduMFA/doc/installation/centos.rst

 .. index:: CentOS, Red Hat, RHEL

-In this chapter we describe a way to install privacyIDEA on CentOS 7 based on the installation via :ref:`pip_install`.
+In this chapter we describe a way to install eduMFA on CentOS 7 based on the installation via :ref:`pip_install`.
 It follows the approach used in the enterprise packages (See `RPM Repository`_).